2022–2023 West Azerbaijan earthquakes: 18 January

-January 28
+28 January

 Damage more severe than the previous two events occurred, as well as some power outages.
 The earthquake killed three people.
 An additional 1,750 were injured, including at least seven in Salmas and three in Chaypareh.
-Between 20 and 50 percent of houses in 70 villages near the epicentre, as well as over 1,750 others in Khoy collapsed, while 7,500 houses received moderate damage and 16,500 others with slight damage.
+Between 20 and 50 percent of houses in 70 villages near the epicentre, as well as over 2,120 others in Khoy collapsed, while 7,500 houses received moderate damage and 30,000 others with slight damage.
 At least 88 schools were also destroyed and 873 others were damaged.

+16 March

+Some houses were slightly damaged and 20 people were injured.

+24 March

+At least 165 people were injured, two houses collapsed, while 78 others were damaged in ten villages near the epicenter and in Khoy and Salmas.
+Landslides blocked some roads and power outages occurred in two villages.